autodarts/docs/Config.md

 ## Config

-A want to share a couple of words on the config settings under`Motion Detection` and `Dart Detection` so you can better adjust them to your needs.
+I want to share a couple of words on the config settings under`Motion Detection` and `Dart Detection` so you can better adjust them to your needs.

 Let us start with the two most important ones first.
 The `Diff Image > Threshold` both under "Motion Detection" and "Dart Detection" is used to calculate the difference between the image before the dart hit and the image right after.